paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

 ### Tripods and photo stands

 #### Velbon Sherpa 803R
-This tripod was purchased about ten years ago, so it is unlikely that you would find the same model; however, the important features on this tripod are the following:
+This tripod was purchased over ten years ago, so it is unlikely that you would find the same model; however, the important features on this tripod are the following:
 * reversable centre post (necessary for this workflow)
 * relatively compact and lightweight
 * spirit level (not necessary, but nice to have)